 Keep Track of Your Inventory

-It’s a best practice to label and store documentation for all the equipment you use to process payments.
+It’s a best practice to label and store documentation for all the POS equipment you use to process payments.
 Such equipment could include your credit card terminals, desktop or laptop computers, and credit card readers.
 Labeling or denoting the serial number, location, model and any associated notes regarding the hardware and its condition will help you spot any discrepancies or signs of tampering.

 Inspect Your Devices Regularly